ashraf-mustafa/Smart-LED-controlling/README.md

 # Smart-LED-controlling
 In this project we will control some LEDs connected to a raspberry Pi using:
-1- Goole assistant SDK via voice commands.
+1- Google assistant SDK via voice commands.
 2- Web broswer using Flask microframework.